dankamongmen/scblockchain/README.md

 * `flush`: flush (drop) outstanding transactions.
 * `noop`: generate a NoOp transaction.
-* `member`: generate a ConsortiumMember transaction. takes as its arguments a filename containing the new member's public key, and an arbitrary JSON-encoded payload.
+* `member`: generate a ConsortiumMember transaction. takes as its arguments a TXSpec for the signing key, a filename containing the new member's public key, and an arbitrary JSON-encoded payload.
 * `exlookup`: generate an ExternalLookup transaction. takes as its arguments an integer specifying the lookup type, a filename containing the new association's public key, and an external identifier valid for the specified